sjtw/tarkov-build-optimiser/README.md

 ## Goals

-1. calculate an optimum weapon build
+- [x] calculate an optimum weapon build
-2. do step 1. but restricted by trader availability
+- [ ] do step 1. but restricted by trader availability
-3. provide cost effective alternatives
+- [ ] provide cost effective alternatives
-4. UI maybe
+- [ ] UI maybe

 ## Prerequisites

-Install
+Required

 - `docker`
-- `docker-compose
+- `docker-compose`
 - `go`

+Optional

+Only used for updating the tarkovdev graphql schema.
-Optionally, install `nodejs`
+- `nodejs`

 ## Development